GuillaumeLeclerc/pcclusters2015/final.md

 ### Sequential implementation

-This is the naive sequencial algorithm:
+This is the naive sequential algorithm:

 ```javascript
 for(i = 2; i < T; i++) {